 - Akeno Himejima – High School DxD;

-A strange and inhuman essence involves the characters of White hair.
-They are so pure that they may seem unnatural.
-They are usually obstinate, skillful, serene, lucid, humble and narcissistic.
+A strange and inhuman essence surrounds the white-haired characters.
+They are so pure that it may seem unnatural.
+They are usually stubborn, skillful, serene, lucid, humble and narcissistic.

 If the character is a woman, there is a high chance that she is magical.
-And if the character is a man, he can be the antihero.
-If the hair color is more gray / silver, then the character is likely to be calm, balanced, logical, disguised or irreverent.
+And if the character is a man, he can be the anti-hero.
+If the hair color is more gray/silver, then the character is likely to be calm, poised, logical, undercover, or flippant.

 - Kaneki Ken – Tokyo Ghoul;